HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • Maintain real-time data flows: Ensure data is available when needed for activation

-Quick Tip: When implementing identity resolution, focus on deterministic matches (exact email or phone matches) before probabilistic ones.
-According to Relay42, deterministic matching provides 90%+ accuracy compared to 60-80% for probabilistic methods.
+Quick Tip: When you set up identity resolution, handle deterministic matches (exact email or phone matches) before probabilistic ones.
+According to Relay42, deterministic matching gives 90%+ accuracy compared to 60-80% for probabilistic methods.

-Activation Strategies for Advertising
+Activation strategies for advertising

 1. First-party audience segmentation: Create targetable groups based on behaviours and attributes